ETdoFresh/Blog/content/post/import/2017/2017-03-12-discord-notification-of-unity-cloud-build-via-webhooks.md

 ### Setup Translation Webhook

-Until Unity Cloud Build or Discord comes up with a way to produce/consume each other&#8217;s webhook, I came up with a solution that translates Unity Cloud Build&#8217;s webhook into a Discord webhook.
-Here&#8217;s how to set it up:
+Until Unity Cloud Build or Discord comes up with a way to produce/consume each other's webhook, I came up with a solution that translates Unity Cloud Build's webhook into a Discord webhook.
+Here's how to set it up:

 Create a new Translation Webhook: <https://www.etdofresh.com/webhook/translate.php?from=unity&to=discord>